 44050 Woodridge Parkway Leesburg, VA 20176, (703) 729-8400

-Celebrate the harvest at one of Loudoun’s oldest wineries, during the two-day “Harvest Celebration and Oyster Throw Down” at Breaux Vineyards.
-King Street Oyster Bar will bring more than 15,000 oysters in six varieties.
-You can pair these fresh oysters yourself with various wines while enjoying live music and views of the beautiful Blue Ridge Mountains.
+Celebrate harvest at one of Loudoun’s oldest wineries during the two-day “Harvest Celebration and Oyster Throw Down” at Breaux Vineyards.
+King Street Oyster Bar will bring oysters in six varieties, offered raw, topped, and grilled.
+Pair your wine with these fresh oysters yourself, or opt to pair your wine with wood-fired pizza, all while enjoying live music and views of the beautiful Blue Ridge Mountains.

 36888 Breaux Vineyards Lane, Purcellville, VA 20132, (540) 668-6299

-Cairdeas Winery will partner with Chef Aaron Tekulve of Surrell for the Winemaker’s Pop-Up Dinner Series at their vineyard and tasting room in the Lake Chelan AVA.
+Cairdeas Winery has partnered with Chef Aaron Tekulve of Surrell for the Winemaker’s Pop-Up Dinner Series at their vineyard and tasting room in the Lake Chelan AVA.
 Chef Aaron will create seven spectacular courses of New American Cuisine featuring ingredients from the very best of Pacific Northwest farmers and purveyors.
-The courses are thoughtfully presented with four featured Cairdeas wines and paired with the fresh ingredients of the season.
-Harvest is anticipated by mid-September, so you can expect a pre-dinner vineyard and barrelhouse tour to experience the beginning of Cairdeas Winery’s 10th vintage of wine.
+Courses for this intimate dinner are thoughtfully presented with four featured Cairdeas wines and paired with the freshest ingredients of the season.
+Also expect a pre-dinner vineyard and barrelhouse tour to experience the beginning of Cairdeas Winery’s 11th vintage of wine.

 31 Winesap Avenue, Manson, WA 98831, (509) 687-0555

 Come and join the fun at the L’Ecole N° 41 Annual Harvest Celebration.
 Revel in the season while enjoying a selection of current releases and hors d’oeuvres.
-Winery tours, local farm stands, including Monteillet Fromagerie & Frog Hollow Farm, lawn games, and music from Rogue Lobster.
-Mother Nature rules harvest, so until the day arrives it is hard to know exactly which harvest activities will be underway during the party.
-One thing is for certain though — they will be making wine,
+Enjoy winery tours, local farm stands, lawn games, and music from Debra Arlyn & The Goodness while taking in the sights and sounds of harvest.